matthijsknigge/mendelianrandomization/README.md

 ```
 head(exposure)
 ```
+Here we se a column with SNP identifiers, the effect allele, the effectsize, the pvalue, and the standard deviation.

 |SNPs       | effect_allele | Z_OR       | P       | se          |
 |-----------|---------------|------------|---------|-------------|
 |rs61733845 | T             | 0.03536714 |4.249e-01| 0.04432255  |